Tuesday, 27 September 2011

 This story in a nutshell: JNT had the choice of either going ahead and making this story and rushing the production forward two weeks or cancelling it.
 He made the wrong choice.
 And who’s to blame?
 Margaret Thatcher of course!

 An English Gentleman: With the odd exception in his first two years this is the season where I really start to buy into the fifth Doctor but going against popular opinion I actually feel there are some serious problems with his characterisation in this particular story.
-Everybody is always harping on about how the sixth Doctor is such an unthinking bully and the fifth Doctor a lovely pacifist – bollocks to that!
-He says hello to the staff on the Sea Base by almost creating a nuclear explosion and kicking the shit out of two guards – if that had been Colin there would be much finger wagging and tutting!
-He then goes on to disguise himself as a guard rather than just saying hello and then point a gun at the Commander!
-He also has a very odd stance on the Silurian attack on the Sea Base, he suggests that they could have blown the base apart and ‘they certainly have reason to!’
-Short term memory loss means that the Doctor thinks that all the Silurians have ever wanted was to create peace with humanity when they tried to wipe us all out with a plague in their first story and then he goes on to have a right hissy fit saying he doesn’t know why he likes the people of our miserable planet so much when the Base staff suggest wiping the Silurians out because they are trying to incite a nuclear war!
+Everybody is always harping on about how the sixth Doctor is such an unthinking bully and the fifth Doctor an adorable pacifist – bollocks to that!
+He says hello to the staff on the Sea Base by almost creating a nuclear explosion and kicking the shit out of two guards when a simple hello would do.
+He then goes on to disguise himself as a guard rather than just saying hello and then pointing a gun in the face of the edgy Base Commander.
+He also has a very odd stance on the Silurian attack on the Sea Base, suggesting that they could have blown the base apart and ‘they certainly have reason to!’
+Short term memory loss means that the Doctor thinks that all the Silurians have ever wanted was to create peace with humanity when in reality they tried to wipe us all out with a plague in their first story.
+Then he goes on to have a right hissy fit and questions why he likes the people of this miserable planet when the Base staff suggest wiping the Silurians out when they are attempting to incite a nuclear war.
 And then he does just that…murders the whole bally lot of them!
-But don’t worry because he looks around at the end and says ‘there should have been another way’ so that makes it all right!
-Never before has the Doctor been so judgemental and used such sledgehammer tactics – he even murders the Myrka rather than knocking it out or just harming it!
-There’s a tiny scene between Turlough and the Doctor at the beginning, which sees them sizing each other up now that the former has decided to stay, and its far more interesting than anything that happens when Tegan crowbars between them with her almighty attitude problem!
+His logic is severely flawed, his memory is extremely hazy and his actions don't follow through from his arguments.
+Don’t worry though because he looks around at the end and says ‘there should have been another way.'
+The Doctor been is rarely this judgemental and has used such sledgehammer tactics – he even murders the Myrka rather than knocking it out.
+Why stun when you can kill?
+There’s a tiny scene between Turlough and the Doctor at the beginning, which sees them sizing each other up now that the former has decided to stay, and it's far more interesting dynamic before Tegan crowbars between them with her almighty attitude problem.
 ‘Tegan make a wish!’ – Peter Davison (despite the dodgy characterisation) is trying his damdest to make this story work.
-Basically he is fighting lazy direction, poor effects, a naff musical score, weak guest performers and the fact that he manages to find some moments of charm and general Doctorness shows what an incredible performer he is.
+Basically he is fighting lazy direction, poor effects, a naff musical score, weak guest performers and the fact that he manages to find some moments of charm and shows what an incredible (and persistent) performer he is.I have no problems with Davison himself, he is actually very good throughout Warriors of the Deep but Johnny Byrne's characterisation of this incarnation is once again off the boil (in Arc he was too despondent about the whole affair, here he is too accusatory - there must be a happy medium).

 Shifty Eyes: Such a waste, not giving Turlough anything to do because he is such an interesting character played by an actor who cares about the material.
-Basically he has taken his melodrama pills in this story and we get the following choice scrotum clenchingly dramatic statements: ‘FACE IT TEGAN, HE’S DROWNED!’, ‘GO TEGAN!
-SAVE YOURSELF!’, ‘The master control to bulkhead one…WHERE IS IT?’ and my personal favourite ‘The Doctor and Tegan…WHERE ARE THEY?’
+Strickson has swallowed his melodrama pills in this story and we get the following choice scrotum-clenchingly dramatic statements: ‘FACE IT TEGAN, HE’S DROWNED!’, ‘GO TEGAN!
+SAVE YOURSELF!’, ‘The master control to bulkhead one…WHERE IS IT?’ and my personal favourite ‘The Doctor and Tegan…WHERE ARE THEY?’This poor actor is so desperate for something to do he seizes every opportunity he can to turn it up to factor eleven and remind everybody he is still involved.

 Sparkling Dialogue: ‘There should have been another way’ but only because of the irony laced in that statement.

 Result: ‘There should have been another way’ indeed!
 Warriors of the Deep is one of Doctor Who’s biggest embarrassments – it’s the sort of story that non-fans can justifiably point at and prove that the show was a shockingly inept pantomime.
 It is clear from the documentary that nobody was ready to make this and the script should have been shelved until they had the time, resources and right director to bring it to life.
-Its not even fun in kitsch way like The Chase and Time and the Rani because the whole thing is played (unconvincingly) so straight so there are very few laughs.
-It’s one of the shows lost opportunities because it is clearly Johnny Byrne’s best script; a dramatic, linear, pacy piece that ends on a very thoughtful note but any subtleties or dynamism is lost on the director who films it with all the excitement nature documentary.
-Warriors’ Gate and The Greatest Show in the Galaxy were made under similarly strained and rushed circumstances and they are both fantastic – Warriors of the Deep is one of the casualties of the classic series: 2/10
+It's not even fun in kitsch way like The Chase and Time and the Rani because the whole thing is played (unconvincingly) so straight so there are very few laughs.
+It’s one of the shows lost opportunities because it is clearly Johnny Byrne’s best script; a dramatic, linear, pacy piece that ends on a very thoughtful note but any subtleties or dynamism on lost on the director who films it with all the excitement nature documentary.
+Warriors’ Gate and The Greatest Show in the Galaxy were made under similarly strained and pressed circumstances and they are both fantastic – Warriors of the Deep is one of the casualties of the classic series: 2/10

 The Awakening written by Eric Pringle and directed by Michael Owen Morris

 Alien Spy: Wasted.
 Again.
 Turlough is lost amongst a huge cast and is only really actively doing something when he is locked up with Verney.
 Otherwise he runs about the village, with little dialogue and even less point.
-I quite like Turlough, his back watching slyness was a welcome touch of reality in the frequently stilted 80’s companions but after his introductory trio of stories he was merely a cipher, Frontios and Planet of Fire excepting.
+I quite like Turlough, his slyness was a welcome touch of character in the frequently stilted 80’s companions but after his introductory trio of stories he was merely a cipher, Frontios and Planet of Fire excepting.
 A huge waste of Mark Strickson’s talents.

 Sparkling Dialogue: ‘You speak treason!’
 ‘Fluently!’